njustesen/TRTS/starcraft/protoss.md

 ### Carrier

-- _Jnterceptors_: Carriers do not attack but can house up to four Interceptors (eight with the Carrier Capacity upgrade).
+- _Interceptors_: Carriers do not attack but can house up to four Interceptors (eight with the Carrier Capacity upgrade).
 They start with no interceptors and can produce up to two for a total cost of 1 mineral in the Production phase and both are deployed in the following Deployment Phase.
 If any unit assigns damage to a Carrier, all Interceptors under control in that area can fire at the attackers first, dealing damage before any damage is assigned to the Carriers.

 ### Arbiter